 Remember, value addition is the consequence of efforts made by the internal auditor.

-Internal auditors must understand the perception, what constitutes value in the eyes of various stakeholders.
-One of the biggest challenges for internal auditors to address the expectation of every stakeholder.
+Internal auditors must understand the perception of what constitutes value in the eyes of various stakeholders.
+One of the biggest challenges for internal auditors is addressing every stakeholder's expectation.
 Such stakeholders include Board and Audit Committee members, Senior and Executive Management, Line Managers, external auditors, and regulatory authorities.

 Each stakeholder thinks differently about the internal audit function.
 In contrast, those charged with Governance may think that auditors need to identify emerging risks and recommend suggestions to mitigate them.
-Meanwhile, the middle to lower-tier management expects auditors to suggest highly objective solutions for their operational and day to day issues.
+Meanwhile, middle to lower-tier management expects auditors to suggest highly objective solutions for operational and day-to-day issues.

-Therefore, it is expected that the internal auditor will suggest pragmatic solutions to reduce risk, optimize costs, improve processes & operations, resulting in increased profits and financial gains.
+Therefore, the internal auditor is expected to suggest pragmatic solutions to reduce risk, optimize costs, and improve processes & operations, resulting in increased profits and financial gains.

-An internal auditor can be seen as a trustworthy advisor and asset if the breath and depth of his auditing activities address the following:
+An internal auditor can be seen as a trustworthy advisor and asset if the breadth and depth of his auditing activities address the following:

-The different functions of the organization work in tandem to achieve the long to short term objectives.
-However, if one department tries to achieve its goals at others' expense, then it can impact the overall profitability of the Company.
+The organisation's different functions work in tandem to achieve long to short-term objectives.
+However, if one department tries to achieve its goals at others' expense, then it can impact the company's overall profitability.
 For example, one department is motivated to achieve higher sales or higher production of units by lowering the product's price or quality, affecting the organization's bottom line profits, and impairing the customer's confidence.

 The strategy document is a set of the organization's long to short-term objectives, where it wants to be in the next 'x' years, and how the financial plan supports the strategy.
 Even if the management knows about the strategic and departmental goals & objectives, it has been seen that management fails to build enough capacity (resources+capital) to achieve those goals.
-The Board, senior management, and rest of the organization are not aware of this problem and kept on reinventing the same wheel every year and make small tweaks with the existing budget, thinking that they have aligned their budget with the so-called strategy.
+The Board, senior management, and the rest of the organization were unaware of this problem.
+They kept reinventing the same wheel every year and making small tweaks to the existing budget, thinking they had aligned their budget with the so-called strategy.

 Another aspect the internal auditor should look into is the identification of new and emerging risks.
 Even if the management has identified the risks, the organization must design a plan and strategy to mitigate those risks.

-The auditor's role is to develop an audit plan that covers the core activities, operations, and processes of the organization.
-Hence identifying the areas for improvement and resolve the misalignment between strategic and departmental priorities.
+The auditor's role is to develop an audit plan covering the organisation's core activities, operations, and processes.
+Hence identifying the areas for improvement and resolving the misalignment between strategic and departmental priorities.

-Institute of Internal Auditors "IIA" has updated its model "three lines model."
+The Institute of Internal Auditors "IIA" has updated its model "three lines model."
 They have emphasized the importance of effective governance structures and processes to achieve strategic goals and objectives.
-The model requires the contribution of core functions of the organization, be it the first line of defense (operations, sales, accounting & finance, marketing, production, etc.), the second line of defense (risk management & compliance), and the third line of defense (internal auditors).
+The model requires the contribution of core functions of the organization, be it the first line of defence (operations, sales, accounting & finance, marketing, production, etc.), the second line of defence (risk management & compliance), and the third line of defence (internal auditors).

-The value is created when all lines of defense collectively contribute towards the fulfillment of the organization's goals.
-The power structures require the internal auditor to confirm that such delegation of authorities and resources are well design and properly implemented.
+The value is created when all lines of defence collectively contribute towards fulfilling the organization's goals.
+The power structures require the internal auditor to confirm that such delegation of authorities and resources are well designed and properly implemented.

-The Board relies on the information provided by the first, second, and third line of defense to make informed and risk-based decisions.
-The first line of defense provides information related to organization activities, planned and actual outcomes, while the second line of defense provides additional assurance on the risk-related issues.
-However, the internal auditor, being independent of the first and second line of defense, provides assurance or attestation which carries the highest degree of confidence and objectivity.
+The Board relies on the information provided by the first, second, and third line of defence to make informed, risk-based decisions.
+The first line of defence provides information related to organization activities and planned and actual outcomes, while the second line of defence provides additional assurance on the risk-related issues.
+However, independent of the first and second lines of defence, the internal auditor provides assurance or attestation, which carries the highest degree of confidence and objectivity.

-The internal auditor also has to foster a good relationship with all tiers of management and within his own team and peers.
-This will build trust with the management and result in easy access to information, a smooth audit process, and a more efficient and effective way of performing the audit.
+The internal auditor also has to foster a good relationship with all tiers of management and within his team and peers.
+This will build trust with the management, resulting in easy access to information, a smooth audit process, and more efficient and effective audit performance.
 Hence, the concerns and recommendations from the auditor are taken seriously.
-The auditor is not pressurized to settle on less.
+The auditor is not pressured to settle on less.

 Before the internal auditor starts working on operations, he needs to understand the Organization's customers around which the products revolve around.
-Why customers buy our products, and what is the value proposition.
+Why do customers buy our products, and what is the value proposition?
 The product may be a tangible item or a service; the Internal auditor should understand:

 The above list is just a glimpse of what an internal auditor can do.
-However, this provides the auditor a way to communicate and collaborate with the management and shall focus on the core business processes, compared to auditing financial aspects of the organization.
+However, this provides the auditor with a way to communicate and collaborate with the management and shall focus on the core business processes, compared to auditing the organisation's financial aspects.

-Compliance with laws is the responsibility of everyone in the Organization.
-Usually, the compliance function is independent of the first line of defense.
-Internal auditors are the biggest advocates of compliance, but they shall not overdo it.
+Compliance with laws is the responsibility of everyone in the organization.
+Usually, the compliance function is independent of the first line of defence.
+Internal auditors are the biggest compliance advocates, but they shall not overdo it.
 Internal auditors should understand why compliance with regulation is important.

 The internal auditor shall review the Compliance function, its compliance testing plans, observations noted by the Compliance department, and how well the management has addressed those issues.
 The duo of the internal auditor and compliance function strengthen the internal control environment.

 Compliance testing involves the identification of relevant laws & regulations applicable to the organization.
-Further, the internal auditor should review the internal documents, policies, procedures, charts, etc. to ascertain internal controls' design, which leads the management to comply with the regulation.
+Further, the internal auditor should review the internal documents, policies, procedures, charts, etc., to ascertain the internal controls' design, which leads the management to comply with the regulation.

-However, due to inadequate monitoring from the regulator or poor malpractices in the market, the organization tends to leverage this opportunity to their own benefits.
+However, due to inadequate monitoring from the regulator or poor malpractices in the market, the organization tends to leverage this opportunity to their benefit.
 This can be anything from misleading the organization's customers, violating regulatory limits, inadequate reporting, etc.

-Traditionally, Internal auditors are more comfortable communicating with the CFO's or Finance Managers as they are also from a similar background.
-However, with the advent of new technologies that have disrupted the financial world, an internal auditor's role becomes more prominent in the identification of new & emerging risks and challenge the status quo.
+Traditionally, Internal auditors are more comfortable communicating with the CFOs or Finance Managers as they are from a similar backgrounds.
+However, with the advent of new technologies that have disrupted the financial world, an internal auditor's role becomes more prominent in the identification of new & emerging risks and challenges the status quo.

 Finance Managers/CFOs are the gatekeepers of the organization's financial resources.
 The Internal auditor should evaluate what would go wrong if these gatekeepers fail to perform their duties diligently.
 An error or fraud can rip apart the Company's reputation among its stakeholders & regulators and may lead to huge financial losses or possible closure.

-Now use of modern accounting applications & systems, cloud-based computing, SaaS providing financial and operational solutions, and various other digital solutions are of pivotal importance for the internal auditor.
-Automation of processes and reliance on systems to generate reports and alerts paved the way for quick decision making and reporting.
+Now the use of modern accounting applications & systems, cloud-based computing, SaaS providing financial and operational solutions, and various other digital solutions are of pivotal importance for the internal auditor.
+Automation of processes and reliance on systems to generate reports and alerts paved the way for quick decision-making and reporting.

-The internal auditor role is to highlight the bottlenecks within the financial management processes and promote a new mindset to change and adopt new technologies.
+The internal auditor's role is to highlight the bottlenecks within the financial management processes and promote a new mindset to change and adopt new technologies.
 Automating inefficient and poorly connected processes may lead to further inefficiencies.
-Therefore, mere installing a new application will not solve the issues.
+Therefore, merely installing a new application will not solve the issues.

-These are the few things which I have witnessed during my career, and certainly, this is not the end.
+These are the few things I have witnessed during my career; indeed, this is not the end.
 Due to pandemic, the world has evolved faster; therefore, the internal auditor needs to evolve and understand new risks and opportunities.
 The internal auditor's role is to re-assess the risks, plan, and perform the work that focuses on the organization's most important aspects, therefore adding value in stakeholders' eyes and those who are charged with governance.